vareger/frontnode/README.md

 }
 ```

-To subscribe to our kafka topic: `bitcoin.mainnet.transactions` use any kafka client you want.
+* To subscribe to our kafka topic: `bitcoin.mainnet.transactions` use any kafka client you want.
 Than you are ready to receive events.
 You may submit some BTC from/to address you are tracking to test it.

-To broadcast transaction throw FrontNode you should submit Post query on out front note url.
+* To broadcast transaction throw FrontNode you should submit Post query on out front note url.

-### Example:

 ```java
 POST /api/v1/transactions HTTP/1.1